dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-etcd.md

 While `v1` and `v2` have the same metadata fields, `v1` causes data inconsistencies in apps when using [Actor TTLs]({{< ref "actors_api.md#ttl" >}}) from Dapr v1.12.
 `v1` and `v2` are incompatible with no data migration path for `v1` to `v2` on an existing active Etcd cluster and `keyPrefixPath`.
-If you are using `v1`, you should continue to use `v1` until you create a new Etcd cluster or use a different `keyPrefixPath`, then use `v2`.
+If you are using `v1`, you should continue to use `v1` until you create a new Etcd cluster or use a different `keyPrefixPath`.

 ## Spec metadata fields